ITRS-Group/cordial/integrations/servicenow2/README.md

 The configuration file is evaluated for each execution, so changes to the file will take effect on the next run.

-### Environment Variables To ServiceNow Fields
+### Geneos Environment Variables To ServiceNow Fields

 All data values are passed from the Geneos Gateway to the integration as environment variables.
 These are then transformed into the name/value fields passed to the router process, which in turn will process them and pass them to ServiceNow to either create or update an incident.

 The client configuration includes features to test, set and unset ServiceNow fields based on environment variables.

+>[!NOTE]
->[!NOTE] The configuration is in the YAML format, so it is important to use the correct indentation and layout.
+>The configuration is in the YAML format, so it is important to use the correct indentation and layout.
 Please pay attention to change you make to ensure these are correct.

 This processing is done in two _sections_, `defaults` and a selected _profile_, which are in turn made up of _groups_.
 First the [**`defaults`**](#defaults) section is evaluated and then the selected profile section.
 Each section is processed as an ordered list of groups of tests and actions.